cpmpercussion/homepage/_posts/2021-01-10-laptop-music-workshop.md

 This synth includes four drum sounds (kick, snare, closed hat, open hat) and you can define a little sequence using the letters `x`, `o`, `*`, and `-`.

 {:.info-box}
-The `Drums` synth plays back recordings of  is actually a bit different than the `Kick` and `Hat`
+The `Drums` synth plays back sound files (samples).
+So it is actually a bit different than the `Kick` and `Hat` instruments we used above.
 Have a look in the [reference](https://gibber.cc/docs/index.html#audio-drums-percussion) to see how this works.

 ## Exercise 4: Time for techno